gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 You can deploy either [functions](#deploying-functions) or [serverless applications](#deploying-serverless-applications) on a given project but not both.
 The current implementation makes use of a `serverless.yml` file to signal a FaaS project.

+## Using an existing installation of Knative

+NOTE: **Note:**
+The "invocations" monitoring feature of GitLab serverless will not work when adding an existing installation of Knative.

+It is also possible to use GitLab Serverless with an existing Kubernetes cluster which already has Knative installed.
+Simply follow the steps to [add an existing Kubernetes cluster](../index.md#adding-an-existing-kubernetes-cluster) and then follow the steps to deploy [functions](#deploying-functions) or [serverless applications](#deploying-serverless-applications) onto your cluster.

 ## Deploying functions

 > Introduced in GitLab 11.6.